WuChao-2024/tros_en_wuc_check_fork/docs/boxs/function/hobot_centerpoint.md

 3. Confirm that the PC can access the Horizon RDK through the network.

-## Usage Guide
+## Usage

-### Horizon RDK Platform
+### Horizon RDK

-### Local Point Cloud File Playback
+### Local Point Cloud data offline

-The LiDAR target detection algorithm example uses local LiDAR point cloud file playback.
+The LiDAR target detection algorithm example uses local LiDAR point cloud file.
 After inference, the algorithm results are rendered as images and published along with the corresponding algorithm results for display on a PC browser using the WebSocket package.

 Prepare the LiDAR point cloud files: